 - If limits allow, the request will be granted and not wait-listed.

 Preferred time-off requests (having the status Preferred) are not considered during schedule building.
 When a master schedule is published, Preferred time-offs do not count against limits and agent balance anymore, because they are usually not scheduled.

-To override this functionality, use Configuration Manager or Genesys Administrator to open the WFM Server option CalendarOverScheduleData, which makes unscheduled time-offs count against the agent balance and time-off limits.
+To override this functionality, use Genesys Administrator to set the WFM Server option CalendarOverScheduleData in the CalendarService section, which makes unscheduled time-offs count against the agent balance and time-off limits.

 Viewing Available Time-off Slots